Jilesh980/Text-To-HTML/README.md

    cd till-tool

-Install the required dependencies for the project: npm install
+Install the required dependencies for the project:

-##Usage
-To convert a text file to an HTML file, use the following command, replacing file.txt with the path to your text file: node til-converter.js ./file.txt
+> npm install

+**USAGE**
+1. converts one or multiple text files to HTML files.
+2. Output will be stored in the same directory.
+3. Automatically parses title from the text files.

-Run the code in the terminal to generate the desired output: npm run start
+Run the code in the terminal to generate the desired output:
+> npm run start

 ##Features
-Converts one or multiple text files to HTML files.
+1. Converts one or multiple text files to HTML files.
-The output will be stored in the same directory as the source text file.
+2. The output will be stored in the same directory as the source text file.
-Automatically parses the title from the text files.
+3. Automatically parses the title from the text files.